 How you'll learn

-In 2017, our students gave us a 90% satisfaction rating for the teaching on their course in the National Student Survey.
+In 2017, we achieved a 90% satisfaction score for the teaching on our courses in the National Student Survey.*

 You will learn through lectures, supported by seminars which facilitate small-group discussion and debate, in a dynamic learning environment.
 We believe that learning is a two-way collaborative process and encourage students to develop their own informed views, creating confident, independent and inquisitive individuals.

 At Reading, our academics are acknowledged experts at the forefront of their disciplines and active researchers; this cutting-edge research informs their teaching, exposing students to a wealth of knowledge and the latest developments in thinking.

 Our research strengths are concentrated in areas of political culture, economic and social history, and religious history.
 In particular, we focus on questions of political and religious ideology, political patronage, minorities, and aspects of political, socio-cultural and economic change.

 "It's incredibly exciting to learn from experts in the field - you are listening to the authority on that subject and often reading cutting-edge research.”